 If you have any insights or tips on all of this, I'd love to hear it, because I need all the help I can get!

 Of course taking stock and making a new plan won't mean every moment in life will be all sparkly.
 And as Jen says, sometimes you'll need to kick into “survival mode” to get through extra busy times, but if you know that you're generally headed in the right direction you'll still be at peace.

-The book, The Family First Creative – 42 Tips for Following Your Dreams While Putting Your Family First was free for those who pre-ordered Jen's book, Something Other Than God, here's a little excerpt:
+Her mini book, The Family First Creative – 42 Tips for Following Your Dreams While Putting Your Family First was free for those who pre-ordered her main book, Something Other Than God, here's a little excerpt: